Roy given suspended ban and fine

 Roy admitted a charge of "conducting himself in a manner which may be prejudicial to the interests of cricket or which may bring the game of cricket, the ECB and himself into disrepute".

+An ECB statement added the ban was suspended for 12 months.

+However, there was no information about the nature of the Roy's offence.

-He recently announced he was taking a "short, indefinite break from cricket".
+The 31-year-old, who helped England win the World Cup in 2019, recently announced he was taking a "short, indefinite break from cricket".

-An ECB statement added the ban is suspended for 12 months.

-The 31-year-old Roy, who said he wanted to spend more time with his family, pulled out of the Indian Premier League and will miss the start of the County Championship.
+Roy said he wanted to spend more time with his family as he pulled out of the Indian Premier League and he will miss the start of the County Championship for Surrey.